ProgramadoresVenezuela/slack-invites/README.md

 Slack doesn’t allow people to sign up directly though.
 The team’s admin needs to invite people manually.
 Here, we'll show how we've built an app with Stamplay to transform Slack into a community platform.

 This app will let you build a landing page to invite users to your Slack organization.
-You can point users to this page to fill in their emails and receive an invite (`http://APPID.stamplayapp.com`)
+You can point users to this page to fill in their emails and receive an invite.

 ![Screenshot](./images/screenshot.png)